SUMEETRM/covid19-ai/README.md

 If you would like to contribute to this project, you can email us at sumeetrmotwani@gmail.com or sid@parekh.co.in

-## We are not making the code available on this repo to prevent any misuse.
+## After a number of downloads, we are not making the code available on this repo to prevent any misuse.
 Please email us if you're interested.
 ## Dataset

 For covid19-ai, we have used the following repo for our data set.
 The images are being updated constantly